dealingwith/poole/_posts/2020-10-28-time-to-think.markdown

     1. Training on how to write, specifically how to write with the org as your audience.
 Templates.
 1. Cultivate participation from those typically silent.
 If you are typically a loud "voice in the room", pause before speaking.

 My final thought is one of my favorite things I've ever read about leadership.
-It was a random Tweet:
+It was a random tweet:

 > one the largest indicators i've seen of effective leadership is one that is actually a result of a visible absence, which is to say: